Young Scholars: June 27—July 31, 2020

-Whether the goal is to test drive the boarding school experience or gain confidence for the upcoming school year, the Young Scholars program is designed for 7th and 8th graders who intend to take on the challenges of rigorous public and private secondary schools.
-The program focuses on building essential skills, increasing independence and self-confidence, and improving time management, as students look further down the road to the demands of a college preparatory program.
+Whether the goal is to test drive the boarding school experience or gain confidence for the upcoming school year, the Young Scholars program is designed for talented middle school students who intend to attend rigorous public and private secondary schools.
+Students can expect to build essential skills, improve time management, and increase their independence and self-confidence.

 - The Program